 Credit Point: acknowledged with 1 CP for the doctoral training programme of RUB-RS Certificate

-Participation requirement: you should be ready to submit an individual text prior to the workshop as well as a publication by a leading scientist in your field (you will get a "Call for text" with all details ~ 2 weeks before the workshop).
+Participation requirement: submission of own writing sample ~ 2 weeks prior to the workshop as well as a publication by a leading scientist in your field

 Participants will be invited to adopt the Writing Process Approach in drafting and revising a 500-word Introduction section to be submitted ahead of the course and they will receive individual trainer feedback on these writing samples during the course.
 The Introduction section is generally considered a challenge because, here, the author is expected to communicate the background, purpose and relevance of research not only to specialists but also to related fields.